tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_15D_sphinx.rst

     - floats

   * Description: List of floats with the cosine of the heliocentric angle for which to compute the Stokes parameters formal solution.
+If both POLAR_LOS and AXIAL_LOS are absent, no formal solution is carried out and outputs for specific lines of sight are not generated.

 AXIAL_LOS
 ---------